valentinbinotto/valentinbinotto/README.md

 hello.youthere AT network-operations DOT net

-  "From the perspective of the infinite and inexplicable universe, do we, all living beings on this earth, really matter?"
+ > From the perspective of the infinite and inexplicable universe, do we, all living beings on this earth, really matter?